 The drawbacks of 0-10v dimming is that it is not suitable for installations where each light requires its individual dimming percentage.
 When multiple LED drivers are connected to the same dimmer, they all respond identically to the dimmers current setting.

-On the other hand, you can dim and brighten LED lights without any energy waste.
-When you adjust the dimmer on an LED system, your power usage goes up or down in a way that’s directly proportional to the wattage you’ve selected.
+So to answer the initial question: When you adjust the dimmer on an LED system (using either dimming setup), your power usage goes up or down in a way that should be directly proportional to the wattage you’ve selected.

 To put it simply, if you dim your LED lights 50%, they use about 50% as much energy!